TahsinUchiha/beam-job/README.md

 ## Getting Started

 To get started with this job, simply clone this repository,
 then execute on a unix terminal `./runbeam.sh` or `./runtests.sh` this will either create a virtual environment and install any dependencies or directly run the beam if all modules are present.
-For Windows, make sure you have python3 and have the necessary modules, can install via pip:
+For Windows, you can trying using "wsl" and simply run the above scripts, else make sure you have python3 and have the necessary modules, can install via pip:
 ```
 pip install apache-beam[gcp]
 pip install requests